Queen of Kenya: History

 The Kenya Independence Act 1963 transformed the Colony and Protectorate of Kenya into an independent sovereign state, with Queen Elizabeth II as the head of state and Queen of Kenya.
 Prince Philip, Duke of Edinburgh, represented the Queen of Kenya at the independence celebrations.
-The Duke opened the first session of the Kenyan Parliament, on behalf of the Queen, and gave the speech from the throne on 13 December 1963.
+The Duke opened the first session of the Kenyan Parliament, on behalf of the Queen, by delivering the speech from the throne on 13 December 1963.

 The Queen's constitutional roles were mostly delegated to the Governor-General of Kenya, her representative in Kenya, who was appointed by the Queen on the advice of her Kenyan Prime Minister.
 Malcolm MacDonald was governor-general throughout.
 All bills required Royal assent.
 All executive powers of Kenya were vested in the monarch, but were mostly exercised by the governor-general on her behalf.

 Kenya adopted a new constitution in 1964 which abolished the monarchy and the office of governor-general, and became a republic within the Commonwealth with the president of Kenya as head of state.